 In this era of unprecedented data and ubiquitous intelligence, it is essential that organizations reimagine how they manage personal data and digital identities and how to solve identity in ways that empower individuals and offer control to individuals on their data.

 At the World Economic Forum’s Annual Meeting 2018 in Davos, a diverse group of public and private stakeholders committed to shared cooperation on advancing good, user-centric digital identities.
 The Platform for Good Digital Identity seeks to advance global activities towards digital identities that are collaborative and put the user interest at the center: e.g. they are fit for purpose, inclusive, useful, secure, and offers choice to individuals.
-It will do so by advancing collaboration by:
+It will do so by advancing the Identity Coalitions Network: the learning and action network of organizations that implement Good ID solutions that are human centric and collaborative, by:

 – Mapping digital identity coalitions advancing digital identity